 If you want the fuller research picture, including the anxiety figures and where the evidence is thin, I have put that in what the science actually says about hypnotherapy.
 If you want the practical version of what this feels like in the room, start with what to expect in your first session.

-Adel Moin is an IPHM-accredited hypnotherapist and NLP practitioner based in Rugby, Warwickshire.
+Adel Moin is a hypnotherapist and NLP practitioner based in Rugby, Warwickshire, with IPHM-accredited clinical hypnotherapy training.
 He works with clients in person in Rugby and online across Coventry, Birmingham, the Midlands and the rest of the UK.